Your claim could be worth...

 Our expertise in personal injury claims covers a wide range of areas, including:

 Watermans pedestrian car accident lawyers represent thousands of clients throughout Scotland each year, securing millions of pounds in compensation.
-We work on a no-win, no-fee basis, which means that if your claim is unsuccessful, you won’t end up out of pocket.

 For most personal injuries, you generally have up to three years from the date of the accident to make a claim.
 This is known as the limitation period or time limit.
 However, you must have raised a court action or settled a claim within this timeframe.